vectordotdev/timber-ruby/README.md

 To extend the above description, Timber...

-1. Automatically structures your framework and 3rd party logs ([see below](#what-events-does-timber-structure-for-me)).
+1. Automatically structures your framework and 3rd party logs (see next question).
 2. Provides a [framework for logging custom events](#what-about-custom-events).
 3. Does not lock you in with a special API or closed data.
 Just better logging.
 4. Defines a [normalized log schema](https://github.com/timberio/log-event-json-schema) across *all* of your apps.
 Implemented by [our libraries](https://github.com/timberio).